danomation/Automation-Ragnarok-Script/README.md

 # Automation Script for RO Server + Web Client
 This is an automation script for educational purposes.
 Please respect all copyright laws.
 This bash script automates what can be a complicated install in 12 minutes or so.
-* None of the ragnarok online files are hosted by this github.
+* None of the ragnarok online files are hosted by this github and I cannot provide them.
 * The ragnarok web client was not created by me.
 It can be found at https://github.com/MrAntares/roBrowserLegacy
 * Their discord is https://discord.gg/8JdHwM4Kqm